WenvyG/ASRock-B460M-ITX-ac-Hackintosh/README-EN.md

 - `OpenCore`   OpenCore' s version is 0.6.2, It's base on the [Acidanthera](https://github.com/acidanthera)'s offical [Release](https://github.com/acidanthera/OpenCorePkg/releases), theoretically I will update the latest version of OC in a week after it is released.

+- `EFI-iGPU` used when the Desktop iGPU is used to drive a display.

+- `EFI-dGPU-RX570` used when the Desktop iGPU is only used for computing tasks and doesn't drive a display.
+It has the real Mac's dGPU-Radeon Pro 575X information under `DeviceProperties` -->`PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)`.
+It might make my RX570 perform better, but you can also delete it without fear and use other graphics cards.

   ##### PS.
 OC 0.6.2 now is support to install macOS Big Sur to your disk, it's a good news for Hackintosh. `However, it should be noted that I am not responsible for any data loss or all other losses caused by trying to install the BETA version of the software on your computer. `

 - ### BIOS Settings